-- 8.4.4 Include a calibration standard after each group of 20 samples (it is recommended that a calibration standard be included after every 10 samples to minimize the number of repeat injections) in the analysis sequence as a calibration check.
+- 8.2 Quality control procedures necessary to evaluate the GC system operation are found in Method 8000, Sec.
+7.0, and include evaluation of retention time windows, calibration verification, and chromatographic analysis of samples. - 8.2.1 Include a calibration standard after each group of 20 samples (it is recommended that a calibration standard be included after every 10 samples to minimize the number of repeat injections) in the analysis sequence as a calibration check.
 Thus, injections of method blank extracts, matrix spike samples, and other non-standards are counted in the total.
 Solvent blanks, injected as a check on cross-contamination, need not be counted in the total.
-The response factors for the calibration should be within ±15% of the initial calibration (see Sec.
+The response factors for the calibration verification standard should be within ±15% of the initial calibration (see Sec.
 7.5.2).
-When this calibration verifiction standard falls out of this acceptance window, the laboratory should stop analyses and take corrective action. - 8.4.5 Whenever quantitation is accomplished using an internal standard, internal standards must be evaluated for acceptance.
-The measured area of the internal standard must be no more than 50 percent different from the average area calculated during calibration.
-When the internal standard peak area is outside the limit, all samples that fall outside the QC criteria must be reanalyzed. - 8.4.6 DDT and Endrin are easily degraded in the injection port.
-Breakdown occurs when the injection port liner is contaminated high boiling residue from sample injection or when the injector contains metal fittings.
-Check for degradation problems by injecting a standard containing only 4,4'-DDT and Endrin.
-Presence of 4,4'-DDE, 4,4'-DDD, Endrin ketone or Endrin indicates breakdown.
-If degradation of either DDT or Endrin exceeds 15%, take corrective action before proceeding with calibration. - 8.4.6.1 Calculate percent breakdown as follows:
+When this calibration verification standard falls out of this acceptance window, the laboratory should stop analyses and take corrective action. - 8.2.2 Whenever quantitation is accomplished using an internal standard, internal standards must be evaluated for acceptance.
+The measured area of the internal standard must be no more than 50 percent different from the average area calculated during initial calibration.
+When the internal standard peak area is outside the limit, all samples that fall outside the QC criteria must be reanalyzed.
+The retention times of the internal standards must also be evaluated.
+A retention time shift of >30 seconds requires reanalysis of the affected sample. - 8.2.3 DDT and endrin are easily degraded in the injection port.
+Breakdown occurs when the injection port liner is contaminated with high boiling residue from sample injection or when the injector contains metal fittings.
+Check for degradation problems by injecting a standard containing only 4,4'-DDT and endrin.
+Presence of 4,4'-DDE, 4,4'-DDD, endrin ketone or endrin indicates breakdown.
+If degradation of either DDT or endrin exceeds 15%, take corrective action before proceeding with calibration.
+Unless otherwise specified in an approved project plan, this test should be performed even when DDT and endrin are not target analytes for a given project, as a test of the inertness of the analytical system. - 8.2.3.1 Calculate percent breakdown as follows:

-% breakdown of DDT = $$\frac{\text{sum of degradation peak areas (DDD + DDE)}}{\text{sum of all peak areas (DDT + DDE + DDD)}} \times 100$$
+% breakdown of DDT ' sum of degradation peak areas (DDD % DDE) sum of all peak areas (DDT % DDE % DDD) ×100

-% breakdown of Endrin = $$\frac{\text{sum of degradation peak areas (aldehyde + ketone)}}{\text{sum of all peak areas (Endrin + aldehyde + ketone)}} \times 100$$
+% breakdown of endrin sum of degradation peak areas (aldehyde % ketone) x100 sum of all peak areas (endrin % aldehyde % ketone)

-- 8.4.6.2 The breakdown of DDT and Endrin should be measured before samples are analyzed and at the beginning of each 12-hour shift.
+- 8.2.3.2 The breakdown of DDT and endrin should be measured before samples are analyzed and at the beginning of each 12-hour shift.
 Injector maintenance and recalibration should be completed if the breakdown is greater than 15% for either compound (Sec.
-7.8.2). - 8.4.7 Whenever silica gel (Method 3630) or Florisil (Method 3620) cleanups are used, the analyst must demonstrate that the fractionation scheme is reproducible.
+7.8.2). - 8.2.4 Whenever silica gel (Method 3630) or Florisil (Method 3620) cleanups are used, the analyst must demonstrate that the fractionation scheme is reproducible.
 Batch to batch variation in the composition of the silica gel or Florisil or overloading the column may cause a change in the distribution patterns of the organochlorine pesticides.
-When compounds are found in two fractions, add the concentrations found in the fractions, and correct for any additional dilution. - 8.4.8 See Method 8000, Sec.
-8.0 for the details on carrying out sample quality control procedures for preparation and analysis. - 8.5 Surrogate recoveries: The laboratory must evaluate surrogate recovery data from individual samples versus the surrogate control limits developed by the laboratory.
-See Method
+When compounds are found in two fractions, add the concentrations found in the fractions, and correct for any additional dilution.